24 Mar Do Solar Panels Increase My Home’s Resale Value?

 If your solar panel system needs any repairs, we recommend completing these before listing the home for sale.
 If a home shopper notices issues with the system, it could make the house less appealing.

-Providing information on the solar system to the realtor or appraiser could be helpful.
-The Sundog Solar proposal also has information about the solar system price and warranty.
+Providing information on the solar PV system to the realtor or appraiser could be helpful.
+The Sundog Solar proposal also has information about the solar panel system price and warranty.
 Sundog Solar provides a 5-year warranty with our solar energy installations and the solar panels and inverters have longer warranties.
 In fact, solar systems with Tesla solar panels have a 25-year warranty!
 If your system is still under warranty, make this information available.
 Also, the solar monitoring system and to a lesser extent, the utility bills, demonstrate how much power the solar panels are producing.

 If you have any questions regarding selling or buying a home with a solar energy system, contact Sundog Solar.
 We’re happy to help!